browserr0001/stock-market/README.md

 CS230: Deep Learning, Winter 2018, Stanford University, CA. (LateX template borrowed from NIPS 2017.)

-## 2 Related work

-Past work has used text drawn from various sources to generate predictions about stock market movement.
-One team used Twitter [ 1 ] to extract public opinion and was able to use a neural network to transform these opinions into rather accurate predictions about the DJIA closing price.
-Other leading researchers have experimented with event detection algorithms [ 2 ] and other natural language processing techniques to create rich input for neural networks that aim to learn their relationship to stock prices.

-Others have focused on developing a neural network architecture that is best able to convert these inputs into accurate predictions.
-Since macroeconomic trends are closely tied to public opinion and sentiment, effective sentiment analysis is key for our objective.
-One promising model uses a convolutional neural network in conjunction with a recurrent neural network to conduct sentiment analysis of short texts [ 3 ].
-This work is applicable to our objective because it extracts sentiment from documents that are too brief to contain much context, like news headlines.

 ## 3 Dataset and Features

-We used a publicly available dataset of DJIA prices and daily news articles available from Kaggle [ 4 ].
+Project makes use of publicly available dataset of DJIA prices and daily news articles available from Kaggle [ 4 ].
 The DJIA data included the opening and closing price of the DJIA, plus other metrics such as its daily trading volume, daily high, and daily low, for every market day from August 8, 2008 through July 1, 2016.
 This dataset can also be downloaded from Yahoo Finance.

 ```
-Figure 1: This is an example of all the metrics included for one day in our dataset.
+Figure 1: This is an example of all the metrics included for one day in the dataset.
 ```
 The news data included the 25 most popular news headlines for every day (including weekends) in the same range, sourced from Reddit News.
 The 25 news headlines for each day are those that